SAP/fundamental-styles/docs/pages/patterns/multi-input.md

 summary:
 ---

-The multi-input component is an opinionated composition of the `input group`, `popover`, `checkbox` and `list` components.
+The multi-input component is an opinionated composition of the `input group`, `popover`, `checkbox`,`list` and `token` components.
 The `popover` is shared between `combobox` and `select` component.
-In `Select` there are much more examples of modifications that can be provided also to combobox component {: .docs-intro}
+In `Select` there are much more examples of modifications that can be provided also to combobox component. <br/><br/>
+Multi Input pattern allows user to enter multiple values, which are displayed as a tokens.
+There is also provided editable input field fo help user with finding correct value, or adding custom value.
+{: .docs-intro}

 ## Default and Compact sizes